xandermunc/piano/Lessons Counterpoint/counterpoint.md

 *Contrapuntal composition favors melodic lines that move in **contrary motion**, and the overall shape of the counterpoint should be contrary to the cantus firmus.*

-The counterpoint cannot cross melodic paths with the cantus firmus (i.e. the upper voice plays below a given note of the lower voice, or the lower plays above the upper voice), however, unison between the voices is allowed (i.e. playing the same note).
+The counterpoint cannot cross melodic paths with the cantus firmus (i.e. the upper voice plays below a given note of the lower voice, or the lower plays above the upper voice).
+However, unison between the voices is allowed (i.e. playing the same note).

 *The caliber of the melody can be thought of as its '**horizontal strength**', as a melody unfolds horizontally through the notation.*